 ENplus® operates as a third-party certification scheme.
 Behind this expression lies the guarantee of our total impartiality.
 It means that the conformity is assessed by accredited organisations, and that the developments and updates brought onto our requirements are made in complete independence.
 In short, pellet quality is the only ulterior motive.

 Independent organisations known as Certification Bodies are competent to judge whether an applying company complies with the requirements, or if its certificate should be suspended.
 All listed Certification Bodies are accredited (ISO/IEC 17065 with a specific scope) and approved by the Head Office.

 Inspection Bodies are in charge of conducting scheduled and unscheduled audits of certified companies or companies willing to enter the scheme.
 Testing Bodies are in charge of conducting a set of standardised laboratory test on product samples.
 The results are then communicated to the selected Certification Body, which decides whether to deliver the ENplus® certificate.
 All listed Inspection and Testing Bodies must be accredited and approved by the Head Office.

 Within the industry, ENplus® has become a worldwide synonym for quality in less than a decade.
 The certification scheme largely owes its success to its wide scope, encompassing the entire wood pellet supply chain.
 From the early stages of production to the delivery process, we make sure that all actors have detailed guidelines, efficient monitoring procedures, and dedicated training at their disposal to ensure high and consistent quality levels.

 Of course, the pellets themselves must also meet a variety of technical specifications.
-In addition to length and diameter, ENplus® pellets are also tested for mechanical durability, percentage of fines, bulk density, etc. Ash and moisture content must stay in check too, as well as the calorific values and the percentage of additives.
+In addition to length and diameter, ENplus® pellets are also tested for mechanical durability, percentage of fines, bulk density, ash and moisture content, calorific values, and the percentage of additives.
 All this to guarantee that pellet appliances fueled with ENplus® pellets will perform at their best, with no hassle, and for a long time.